 ...an intangible and abstract quality...encompass[ing], among other things, an honest belief, the absence of malice and absence of design to defraud or to seek an unconscionable advantage...Honesty of intention...
 (Pugh v.
 See's Candies, Inc. (1988) 203 Cal.App.3d 743, 763-764, quoting Black's Law Dictionary (5th ed.
 1979) pp.623 and 127.)

-Bad Faith Breach of Contract.
+Bad Faith Defined.
 What does it mean to act in bad faith?